 Melka Estates was founded in 1996 (their first vintage) by winemakers Philippe and Cherie Melka.
-Starting with all sourced fruit (rather then ownership of vineyards), they began Melka wines with two wines the CJ label – named in honor of their two children Chloe and Jeremy and Metisse.
-They have since grown to four collections, CJ (a red blend very approachable in its youth sourced from premium vineyards throughout the Napa Valley), Metisse (a word that means ‘blend of cultures’ with wines from the Napa Valley), Mekerra (from the property they own in Sonoma County) and Majestique (single vineyard wines from outside of the Napa Valley).
+Starting with all sourced fruit (rather than ownership of vineyards), they began Melka wines with two wines the CJ label named in honor of their two children Chloe and Jeremy and Métisse.
+They have since grown to four collections, CJ (a red blend very approachable in its youth sourced from premium vineyards throughout Napa Valley), Métisse (a word that refers to a ‘blend of cultures’ with wines from single vineyard sites within Napa Valley), Mekerra (from a mountain property they own in Sonoma County) and Majestique (single vineyard wines from outside of Napa Valley including in Paso Robles and Bordeaux).
 As a footnote, one quickly realizes the affinity the Melka’s have for the letter ‘M’.

 After earning a degree in Microbiology at Northern Arizona University Cherie began working in the pharmaceuticals industry as a laboratory technician.
 Not really finding inspiration from this type of work she switched gears and states, moved to California and in 1989 took her first winery job for Paul Draper at Ridge Vineyards.
 For five years she ran the lab for Ridge Vineyards.
 It was here that she met Philippe.
 He was out exploring vineyards trying to find outcrops of limestone.
 Finding what he thought was a piece of limestone he walked into the lab where Cherie was working.
 She insisted it was not limestone and he insisted it was.
 Not sure who ended up being correct but this chance meeting at Ridge was where both met for the first time.

-Philippe grew up in Bordeaux, earned his degree in Geology at the University of Bordeaux and later his Master’s degree in Agronomy and Enology.
-His first wine job was at Château Haut Brion in Bordeaux.
-His first introduction to the Napa Valley came in 1991 as an intern with Christian Moueix, proprietor of Chateau Petrus in Bordeaux and Dominus in Napa Valley.
-Philippe came to Dominus to study soils – then spent a few years as a traveling winemaker and ultimately settled in the Napa Valley in 1994.
+Philippe grew up in Bordeaux, earned his degree in Geology at the University of Bordeaux and later his master’s degree in Agronomy and Enology.
+His first wine position was at Château Haut Brion in Bordeaux.
+His first introduction to Napa Valley came in 1991 as an intern with Christian Moueix, proprietor of Chateau Petrus in Bordeaux and Dominus in Napa Valley.
+Philippe came to Dominus to study soils and then spent a few years as a traveling winemaker and ultimately settled in Napa Valley in 1994.

 In what would become the start of a long and successful wine making career, his first two wine making / consulting jobs were in 1995 at Seavey Vineyards and at Lail Vineyards (both of whom he is still involved with today).
-He also began Atelier Melka in 1995, a wine consulting company specializing in creating limited production premium wines for a variety of well regarded brands – mostly based in the Napa Valley.
+He also began Atelier Melka in 1995, a wine consulting company specializing in creating limited production premium wines for a variety of well-regarded brands – mostly based in Napa Valley.
 Atelier in French means an artist’s studio or workroom (where specific skills are taught and passed down).
-But today he has plenty of help; Atelier Melka employs several accomplished winemakers.
+But today he has plenty of help; Atelier Melka employs several talented, accomplished and highly respected winemakers.

-100 point scores aside (of which Philippe has earned plenty) and along with numerous accolades, looking back on Philippe’s contributions to the valley one will realize the prominent part he has played in elevating the role of the consulting winemaker.
-He will forever be known as a master wine maker of Napa’s most well-known varietal, Cabernet Sauvignon – but he should also be recognized for his work championing and producing wines of the highest quality from varietals that he isn’t always known for – such as Syrah and Sauvignon Blanc.
+100-point scores aside (of which Philippe has earned plenty) and along with numerous accolades, looking back on Philippe’s contributions to the valley one will realize the prominent part he has played in elevating the role of the consulting winemaker.
+He will forever be known as a master wine maker of Napa Valley’s most well-known variety, Cabernet Sauvignon, but he should also be recognized for his work championing and producing wines of the highest quality from varieties that he isn’t always known for – such as Syrah and Sauvignon Blanc.

 He is careful about who he works with, valuing both the relationships of the clients and premium vineyard sites.
 His father was a physician and Philippe remembers being impressed at a young age by the personal relationships his dad developed with his clients when making house calls.
 The relationships he maintains and the constant communication with clients is an extremely important part of his toolbox.